REvolveR: Continuous Evolutionary Models for Robot-to-robot Policy Transfer: Method

-Suppose there is a well-trained policy $\pi_{E(0)}$ for source robot $E(0)$.
+Suppose a well-trained policy $\pi_{E(0)}$ for source robot $E(0)$ is given.
 Instead of directly transferring $\pi_{E(0)}$ to robot $E(1)$, we decompose the problem into $K$ phases of policy optimization.
 In $k$-th phase, the policy is trained on robot $E(\alpha_k)$ with evolution parameter $\alpha_k = \sum_{i=1}^k l_i$, where $l_i$ is a small positive real number representing the progression of evolution parameter in $i$-th phase.
 The optimization objective in the $(k+1)$-th phase is

-where $M = E(\alpha_{k+1})$ is the next evolved robot and $\pi$ is initialized to be $\pi_{E(\alpha_{k})}$ at the start of the optimization.
+where $M_{\alpha_{k+1}} = E(\alpha_{k+1})$ is the next evolved robot and $\pi$ is initialized to be $\pi_{E(\alpha_{k})}$ at the start of the optimization.
 By definition of the problem, we have $\alpha_K = \sum_{i=1}^K l_i=1$.
 The $K$ and $l_k$ values are set such that $l_k$ is small enough so that during the policy optimization in Equation \eqref{eq:det:opt}, there exists sufficient amount of positive reward in the rollouts to allow policy training.
 Ideally, $l_k$ values are maximized so that the number of optimization phases $K$ and the total number of RL iterations can minimized.

 However, it is not possible to foresee the maximum allowed $l_k$ before training the policy on robot $E(\sum_{i=1}^k l_i)$.
-In fact, there is a dilemma of trade-off between the value of $l_k$ and the total number of RL iterations: with large $l_k$ and aggressive progression of $\alpha_k$, the policy may receive not enough positive reward from the new robot to be trained and adapted to the new robot in Equation \eqref{eq:det:opt}, and with small $l_k$ and conservative progression of $\alpha_k$, the policy may waste RL iterations on tiny robot changes.
+In fact, there is a dilemma of trade-off between the value of $l_k$ and the total number of RL iterations: with large $l_k$ and aggressive progression of $\alpha_k$, the policy may not receive enough positive reward from the new robot to be trained and adapted, and with small $l_k$ and conservative progression of $\alpha_k$, the policy may waste RL iterations on tiny robot changes.

-\paragraph{Local Randomized Evolution Progression } We propose a randomized approach to address the problem.
-At phase $k+1$, Instead of repetitively choosing a deterministic progressed $\alpha_{k+1}$, we uniformly sample progressed evolution parameters from a local neighborhood $[\alpha_k, \alpha_k + \delta]$ where $\delta \in \mathbb{R}^+$ and $\delta > l_k$.
+\paragraph{Local Randomized Evolution Progression } We propose a randomized approach to address the above problem.
+At phase $k+1$, instead of repetitively choosing a deterministic progressed $\alpha_{k+1}$, we uniformly sample progressed evolution parameter $\beta$ from a local neighborhood $[\alpha_k, \alpha_k + \xi]$ where $\xi \in \mathbb{R}^+$ and $\xi > l_k$, and train policy on the rollouts of robot $M_\beta = E(\beta)$.
 The optimization objective in Equation \eqref{eq:det:opt} is updated to be